-- Once you delete your account, your information will no longer be searchable on Twitter.
+- Once your account is deleted, your information will no longer be searchable on Twitter.
 However, the company doesn’t control the content indexed by search engines like Google, Yahoo or Bing, meaning that your old posts can live on whether you like it or not.

 - If you find it difficult to part with the data you’ve generated on Twitter, you can download your data archive.
 However, it will only provide you with partial data.
 It won’t include any lists, favorite tweets, direct messages or your photos.

 - You cannot delete your account immediately.
-Twitter will first deactivate the account and will give you 30 days to come back if you change your mind.
+You will have to deactivate your Twitter account and will be given 30 days to come back if you change your mind.
 After this grace period, your account will be irretrievable.